Strongly coupled fermions in odd dimensions and the running cut-off $\Lambda_d$: Introduction

 \section{Introduction}

 One of the most extensively used model for the study of chiral symmetry, bosonisation physics \cite{Fradkin:1994tt} via statistical transmutation \cite{Wilczek:1981du,Polyakov:1988md} and condensed matter physics, is the Gross-Neveu model and its generalizations in the presence of real and imaginary chemical potential.
 Recently it has been connected (see e.g. \cite{Karch:2016sxi,Murugan:2016zal,Seiberg:2016gmd,Kachru:2016rui,Meng:2020}) to particle-vortex duality e.g. \cite{Peskin:1977kp}.
 The extension of fermionic theories to finite temperature thermal field theory has also been considered (see for example \cite{Giombi:2011kc,Aharony:2012ns} and references therein), in the context of various models that describe matter coupled to non-abelian Chern-Simons fields but also the more recent works about exploring the symmetry-breaking of conformal theories in the large-charge limit like \cite{Alvarez}.
-At higher dimensions \cite{Genolini, Gaiotto} there are some anomalies (in non-abelian gauge theories like the $5$ dimensional Yang Mills-theories) where we have instantons, associated with a global $U(1)$ symmetry.
+Interestingly, fermion condensation have been studied at higher dimensions \cite{Mello, David} as well as the anomalies \cite{Genolini, Gaiotto} in non-abelian gauge theories like the $5$ dimensional Yang Mills-theories, where we have instantons, associated with a global $U(1)$ symmetry.
 It seems that the Gross-Neveu model at imaginary chemical potential and finite temperature has an interesting identity at $5$ dimensions ($4+1$ dimensions for the compact dimension of temperature) that creates an anomaly of the original asymptotic freedom, arises from the gap equations of the model.